eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 2. Install Tekton Pipelines.
 3. Click **Open Tekton Dashboard URL**.

-**Workaround:** Stop workspace and restart workspace from Eclipse Che administration console.
+**Workaround:**
+1. Go to the **Eclipse Che workspace console**.
+2. Select your workspace and stop it.
+3. After 2 minutes, start your workspace again.
+4. You now can try to access the **Tekton Dashboard URL**  from the Codewind palette.

 ***
 # OpenAPI tools